vignedev/node-osr/README.md

 # node-osr
-NodeJS library for serialization and deserialization of osu replay files
+NodeJS library for reading and writing osu replay files

 ---